-Once you remove the failed worker from pg_worker_list.conf, Citus will then automatically re-route the work to the healthy workers.
+In the meanwhile, Citus will automatically re-route the work to the healthy workers.
 Also, if Citus is not able to connect to a worker, it will assign that task to another node having a copy of that shard.
-If the failure occurs mid-query, Citus does not re-run the whole query but assigns only the failed query fragments leading to faster responses in face of failures.
+If the failure occurs midquery, Citus does not re-run the whole query but assigns only the failed query fragments leading to faster responses in face of failures.